Looking for an easy to cook protein that you can get several meals from? Look no further than this easy slow cooker pulled pork recipe!

-The pork has good flavor on its own, but you can also add BBQ sauce for a sandwich or add it to your favorite pork dish.
+The pork has good flavor on its own, but you can also add BBQ sauce for a sandwich (I love using my homemade yeast rolls recipe for slider buns or just shape them a bit larger for traditional hamburger rolls) or add it to your favorite pork dish.

 - A slow cooker – There are many slow cookers out there these days, but the ones I have are affordable without many extra features to break.

 - A food processor or mandoline – I hate slicing onions, so I love how quick and easy it is by using a food processor or mandoline.

 - Meat/turkey forks – I always cringed when trying to move large cuts of meat until I invested in a good pair of meat forks.
 These work well for roasts and turkey and are worth the few extra bucks since they are one piece so you don’t have to worry about the handle falling off.